 Trapping is effective in removing particularly problematic individuals.
 However, new groundhogs from the surrounding area quickly will reoccupy the territory.
-Steel leghold traps are illegal in some states, so check with your state wildlife agency to determine what is legal.
-However, a medium-sized live trap baited with a variety of baits (e.g., lettuce, apples or plum tomatoes) can attract a groundhog's attention if placed close to the burrow entrance.
+Steel leg-hold traps are illegal in some states, so check with your state wildlife agency to determine what is legal.
+However, a medium-sized live trap baited with a variety of baits (e.g., lettuce, apples, or fresh beans) can attract a groundhog's attention if placed close to the burrow entrance.
 Traps should be placed at main entrances or along major travel corridors and checked at least once every 24 hours.
 Once captured, the groundhog may be killed humanely or released elsewhere on the property.
-If the groundhog is to be released, some states regulate where and how the live animal is handled.
+If the groundhog is to be released, many states regulate where and how the live animal is to be handled.
 No releases are allowed on federal, state, county, or municipal land.
 This practice may not be permitted in some jurisdictions (e.g., Virginia).
 Consult your local Wildlife Management Authority.